dwbasta/EntraCustomExtensionCommunity/Entitlement Management/Templates/OCID Concents.md

 ### Data Source Options

 You can use any of the following data sources to store the consent correlation data:
-1. Blob Tables -- what this Custom extention is going to use.
+1. Blob Tables -- what this Custom extension is going to use.
 2. CSV file
-3. MSSQL with Onpremise Data Gateway
+3. MSSQL with On-premise Data Gateway
-4. Or you own homegrown solution
+4. Or your own homegrown solution

-### Creating the Azure Tbale
+### Creating the Azure Table

 ```

-# Variables#
+# Variables
-$resourceGroup = MyResourceGroupn"
+$resourceGroup = "MyResourceGroup"
 $location      = "EastUS"
-$storageName   mystoragesta$(Get-Random)"   # must be globally unique and all lower case and numbers
+$storageName   = "mystoragesta$(Get-Random)"   # must be globally unique and all lower case and numbers
-$tableName     = "odiclookupGovernance"
+$tableName     = "oidclookupGovernance"
-$tenantid   "xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx"   # <-- your Tenant ID here
+$tenantid      = "xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx"   # <-- your Tenant ID here

 # Login to Azure